 Cruz et al (2013) High content screening of a kinase-focused library reveals compounds broadly-active against dengue viruses.
 PLoS Negl Trop Dis 7 e2073 PMID: 23437413

 Do you know of a great paper that uses AZ 10417808 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area